RealScriptsFivem/antifaildrive/README.md

 # AntiFailDrive (Version 1.0)
+NOTE: THIS VERSION IS BETA, DOWNLOAD FROM RELEASES ONLY!
 JOIN DISCORD FOR MORE HIGH QUALITY FREE SCRIPTS
 This FiveM script provides immersive vehicle dynamics and failure handling mechanics.
 Below, you will find descriptions of the features and configuration options.